An overview of core requirements for students

 The nature and format of the Pathway to Extension course enables students to learn the mathematical principles required for the study of any one of the three courses in Year 11 and 12, namely: Mathematics Standard, Mathematics Advanced or Mathematics Extension.
 Even highly capable students who do not apply themselves appropriately can find this course a significant challenge and a real struggle.
 Students and parents who wish to choose this level against the Mathematics Department’s recommendation should realise the vast majority of students who have done so have struggled to cope, lost confidence and generally performed poorly.

 Pathway to Advanced: This course has been designed for the capable Mathematics student who shows a moderate aptitude for Mathematics and some ability to problem solve in unfamiliar contexts.
 As a guide, we expect around 40% of the cohort to be placed in this course.
 If it turns out that this course becomes too demanding, students can move to Pathway to Standard.
-In rare cases, if this course is not challenging enough, students may be able to move to Pathway to Extension.
+If this course is not challenging enough, students may be able to move to Pathway to Extension.

 The nature and format of the Pathway to Advanced course enables students to learn the mathematical principles required for the study of any one of the three courses in Year 11 and 12, namely: Mathematics Standard, Mathematics Advanced or Mathematics Extension, although an exceptional result would be required to access Mathematics Extension.
 Students and parents who wish to choose this level against the Mathematics Department’s recommendation should realise the vast majority of students who have done so have struggled to cope, lost confidence and generally performed poorly.

 Pathway to Standard: This course is an appropriate level of study for those students who possess a reasonable level of mathematical intuition and ability.
-As a guide, we expect around 20% of the cohort to be placed in this course.
+As a guide, we expect around 30% of the cohort to be placed in this course.
 If it turns out that this course becomes too demanding, students can move to the Core course.
-In rare cases, if this course is not challenging enough, students can move to Pathway to Advanced.
+If this course is not challenging enough, students can move to Pathway to Advanced.

 The nature and format of the Pathway to Standard course enables students to learn the basic mathematical principles required for the study of the Mathematics Standard course in Years 11 and 12.
 The Pathway to Standard course is not sufficient for the Year 11 Mathematics Extension or Advanced courses.